-Mutations in the FGG gene can lead to congenital afibrinogenemia, a condition that causes excessive bleeding due to the absence of fibrinogen protein in the blood.
-Most FGG gene mutations that cause this condition lead to an abnormally short blueprint for protein formation (mRNA).
-If any fibrinogen γ chain is produced, it is nonfunctional.
-Because this condition occurs when both copies of the FGG gene are altered, there is a complete absence of functional fibrinogen γ chain.
-Without the γ subunit, the fibrinogen protein is not assembled, which results in the absence of fibrin.
-As a result, blood clots do not form in response to injury, leading to the excessive bleeding seen in people with congenital afibrinogenemia.
+Mutations in the FGB gene can lead to congenital afibrinogenemia, a condition that causes excessive bleeding due to the absence of fibrinogen protein in the blood.
+Most FGB gene mutations that cause this condition lead to an abnormally short blueprint for protein formation (mRNA).
+If any fibrinogen B $\beta$ chain is produced, it is nonfunctional.
+Some mutations in the FGB gene result in the formation of a protein that cannot be released from the cell, making the protein effectively nonfunctional.
+Because this condition occurs when both copies of the FGB gene are altered, there is a complete absence of functional fibrinogen B $\beta$ chain.
+Without the B $\beta$ subunit, the fibrinogen protein is not assembled, which results in the absence of fibrin.
+As a result, blood clots do not form in response to injury, leading to excessive bleeding.